Richard-Hallam/discordOllamaBot/readme.md

 ## Deployment

-To deploy this project download it and run npm install.
+To deploy this project download it and run main.py after putting your api key in a file called config.txt

-you also need to make a file called config.json containing your discord api key.
-Add the bot to the server you want to use it in and give it permissions to read messages.

 ## Features

 - Model selection
 - Ability to send message to llm and get a response in discord.
+- context for each user
 - Ability to handle responses longer than the discord api limit of 2000 characters.

 ## Feature to be implimented

-- Discord slash commands.
-- chat context for the llm.
+- persistant context between bot restarts
 - Ability to select models using a slash command